 When it comes to the menu, select a variety of hot and chilled tapas to share with the table, or try some paella, a traditional baked rice dish.
 Don’t forget to pair your meal with one of La Bodega’s wines or cocktails.

 La Bodega serves lunch, dinner and weekend brunch at both locations.
 Visit their website to learn more.

 Who doesn’t love something small and fluffy?
 Whether you’re a dog owner or a dog lover, you can watch dogs of all sizes play at the Waggin’ Trail Park in North KC.
 The off-leash dog park features areas specific to small and large dogs, so pups can socialize with friends their size.
 Aside from the walking trail, agility course and tunnel runs, the park hosts events, like the upcoming Bone-Anza Easter Egg Hunt.

-The park will be closed until April 2 for grass reseeding but will reopen just in time for spring weather.
 Visit Waggin’ Trail Park at Northeast 32nd and Swift streets in North Kansas City.
 Learn more and get the latest updates on the park’s Facebook page.

 4. Tiny Toys: National Museum of Toys and Miniatures

 The biggest way to experience KC’s tiniest treasures is by paying a visit to the National Museum of Toys and Miniatures.
 When it first opened in 1982, the museum featured the collections of two local women.
 In the following decades the collection grew to more than 72,000 items including the world’s largest collection of fine-scale miniatures and one of the nation’s largest collections of antique toys.